Zarra Trophy

 The Zarra Trophy is a trophy awarded annually by the Spanish sports daily Marca to the Spanish domestic player with the highest goal total in La Liga.
-It is named after the former Athletic Bilbao striker Telmo Zarra.
+It is named after the former Athletic Bilbao striker Telmo Zarra, at that time the all-time top scorer in the competition, and was inaugurated after his death in February 2006.

-It was awarded for the first time in 2006 to David Villa of Valencia.
+The first winner in 2006 was David Villa of Valencia.
+He holds the record for awards won with a total of four (all while playing for that club), tied with Iago Aspas of Celta Vigo.